-Construction exists to move all industries forward, and while there are dangers at any construction site, one has unique dangers not found on others: roadway construction.
+Construction exists to move all New Jersey industries forward, and while there are dangers at any construction site, one has unique dangers not found on others: roadway construction.
 The leading cause of worker fatalities on railroad construction sites is vehicles backing up or running over workers.
 The vehicles most often at fault are construction vehicles like dump trucks.
-While the risk is present in all construction zones, it is prevalent on railway construction sites.
+While the risk is present in all construction zones, it is prevalent on railway New Jersey construction sites.

 With so many possible accidents at a construction site, workers will suffer plenty of injuries.
 You will require extensive medical treatment, and it can take years to recover to a comfortable position.
 Some examples include:

 The most tragic result of a construction site accident is the death of a worker, which is sadly far too familiar.
 The Bureau of Labor Statistics reported 2.9 million workplace injuries and illnesses in 2016.
 The most frustrating aspect for workers and New Jersey certified civil trial attorneys is these accidents and injuries are entirely preventable, and construction employers are unwilling to recognize the error of their ways.

 Normally if a construction worker is injured while on the job, they are eligible to receive workers’ compensation.
 Subsequently under the New Jersey Workers’ Compensation Law (N.J.S.A.
 34:15-40), even if an employee files for workers’ compensation, they would still be able to file a claim against a third party.

 If the third party is found negligent, the amount received from the third party will reduce the workers’ compensation benefits.
 This is in place to ensure that a worker does not receive duplicate benefits.
 Additionally, it is always wise to consult with an NJ construction attorney to ensure you are being compensated fairly.